Thank you, everyone!

 Beacon Parks – which allow people to practice their beacon searches prior to being in the backcountry.
 We currently have these installed at Story Mill Park, Bridger Bowl, Cooke City and West Yellowstone.

 And the largest contribution by far is to the Education Program.

-Last winter, we coordinated and staffed 125 days of classes and field sessions for 4,200 participants, including grades 1–12, collegiate, search and rescue groups, ski patrol, and ski and snowmobile clubs.
+In the 2019-2020 winter season, we coordinated and staffed 125 days of classes and field sessions for 4,200 participants, including grades 1–12, collegiate, search and rescue groups, ski patrol, and ski and snowmobile clubs.
 One in five of participants was under the age of 18.

 Our commitment to providing all of this to you does not change during this pandemic, but it does change how we fund it.
 Thank you to everyone who donated and helped our work and the work of the Avalanche Center continue!